babelpainterwell/Attention_Detector/README.md

 ## Datasets

 This project leverages the extensive **Columbia Gaze Data Set**, currently one of the largest publicly available gaze datasets.
-Check the Reference section below for more info about this dataset and its creators.

 ![Dataset1](images/dataset1.png)